-Radiation detectors are devices for detecting and measuring ionizing radiation.
-Radiation dosimeters are a subset of radiation detectors and are designed to measure the absorbed dose, that is, the amount of energy deposited by radiation in matter and especially in living tissue.
-There are several methods and equipment used to detect radiation.
-These are film badges, gas ionization devices, Geiger-Muller counters, radon detectors, personal radiation detectors, fog chambers, and scintillation counters.
-As the voltage in the ionization chamber increases beyond V-2, the current increases because electrons moving through the upper electric field acquire enough energy to cause secondary ionization.
-Therefore, the original ionization is multiplied and a larger pulse is obtained.
-The α particles are found in the region of the voltage plateau, which produce a large amount of primary ions as shown in Fig (.
-If the amplitude of the pulse is proportional to the energy of the original ionizing particles, the intensity of the pulse height can be useful in detecting and identifying the nature of the radiation.
+Radiation detectors are devices used to detect and measure ionizing radiation.
+These devices, known as radiation dosimeters, are specifically designed to measure the amount of energy deposited by radiation in matter and living tissue.
+There are several methods and equipment used to detect radiation, such as film badges, gas ionization devices, Geiger-Muller counters, radon detectors, personal radiation detectors, fog chambers, and scintillation counters.
+As the voltage in the ionization chamber increases beyond V-2, the current increases due to electrons moving through the upper electric field and gaining enough energy to cause secondary ionization.

+This results in a larger pulse being obtained.
+Alpha particles are found in the region of the voltage plateau, which produces a large amount of primary ions.
+The amplitude of the pulse is proportional to the energy of the original ionizing particles, making it useful for detecting and identifying the nature of the radiation.
 These range from large fog chambers to personal portable devices, such as a counter used to detect radiation.